jrparente/app-simple-dinners/readme.md

 [X] Store ingredients in arrays ✅
 [X] Select Random ingredients from a meal ✅
-[] Add and select entire meals alongside random ingredients 🚨 Need to prevent duplicate vegs [X] Generate a shopping list from all the required produce ✅ [X] Render results in the DOM ✅
+[] Add and select entire meals alongside random ingredients 🚨 Need to prevent duplicate vegs [] Select varied proteins for the menu (prevent eating same protein type on all meals) [X] Generate a shopping list from all the required produce ✅ [X] Render results in the DOM ✅
 [X] Create separate components for each reusable part of the code: ingredients data ✅, individual dinners ✅, shopping list ✅